oracle-livelabs/analytics-ai/oci-call-center-analytics/setup-environment/setup-environment.md

     ```
     <copy>
-    allow any-user to manage ai-service-speech-family in compartment Call-Center-Analytics
+    allow any-user to manage ai-service-speech-family in compartment livelab
     </copy>
     ```
     ```
     <copy>
-    allow any-user to manage object-family in compartment Call-Center-Analytics
+    allow any-user to manage object-family in compartment livelab
     </copy>
     ```
     ```
     <copy>
-    allow any-user to read tag-namespaces in compartment Call-Center-Analytics
+    allow any-user to read tag-namespaces in compartment livelab
     </copy>
     ```
     ```
     <copy>
-    allow any-user to manage ai-service-vision-family in compartment Call-Center-Analytics
+    allow any-user to manage ai-service-vision-family in compartment livelab
     </copy>
     ```
     ```
     <copy>
-    Allow any-user to manage functions-family in compartment Call-Center-Analytics
+    Allow any-user to manage functions-family in compartment livelab
     </copy>
     ```
-    where **Call-Center-Analytics** should be swapped with the name of your compartment.
+    where **livelab** should be swapped with the name of your compartment.

 5. Once you have created a Data Integration workspace (**Lab 4**), you will also need to set the following policies: